Mehbooba Mufti: Detention

-On 5 August 2019, she was detained by the Central government.
-Her daughter Iltija Mufti took over her mother's Twitter account on the 46th day of detention.
+On 5 August 2019, Mufti was detained under the Jammu and Kashmir Public Safety Act when the central government abrogated the Jammu and Kashmir's special status.
+Her daughter Iltija Mufti took over her mother's X (formerly Twitter) account on the 46th day of detention.
 In November, Iltija Mufti wrote a letter to the Srinagar Deputy Commissioner to shift her mother to a place better equipped for the valley's winter.

 In February 2020 she was further detained under the Jammu and Kashmir Public Safety Act.
 She was released on 13 October 2020.

-On 25 November 2020, former Jammu and Kashmir chief minister and People's Democratic Party chief Mehbooba Mufti was detained by Jammu and Kashmir Police and was not allowed to visit South Kashmir's Pulwama to meet the family of senior PDP leader Waheed Para, who was arrested by the National Investigating Agency earlier that week.
+On 25 November 2020, Mufti was again detained by Jammu and Kashmir Police and was not allowed to visit South Kashmir's Pulwama to meet the family of senior PDP leader Waheed Para, who was arrested by the National Investigating Agency earlier that week.

 Mufti said that her daughter Iltija Mufti has also been placed under house arrest.